Clinical Rotations

 Rotation Director: Andrew Rosenfeld, M.D.

-Description: The outpatient clinic receives referrals and consultation requests from all across Vermont and northeastern New York State.
-Residents will learn how to perform a thorough assessment and design multi-modal treatment plans using a family based approach.
-Residents will also be trained in evidenced-based psychotherapy and psychopharmacology with individual supervision.
+Description: The outpatient clinic receives referrals and consultation requests from across Vermont and northeastern New York State.
+Fellows will learn how to perform a thorough assessment and design multi-modal treatment plans using a family based approach.
+Residents will also be trained in evidence-based psychotherapy and psychopharmacology with individual supervision.

 Research Project